-These Broiled Chicken Thighs with Honey and Spices are simple.
+These Spiced Honey Chicken Thighs are simple.
 Simple to prepare, even simpler to eat with abandon…and so delicious with a great combination of sweet and heat.

 This past Saturday was the monthly get together of our local blogger group; we vary between coming to my home to break bread or going out for brunch at a local restaurant.
-My contribution this month was a plate of these Broiled Chicken Thighs with Honey and Spices and I looked forward to everything my friends would contribute.
+My contribution this month was a plate of these Spiced Honey Chicken Thighs and I looked forward to everything my friends would contribute.

 Although originally started as a way to discover other locals that share the commonality of food blogging, the truth is that after a bit more than a year it’s been the source for some real friendships and we all really enjoy getting together.